Flawless Physio Logo

 Knee Clicking and Pain

-Often the patellofemoral joint is the cause.
+The patellofemoral joint is a common cause.
 This is the joint of the knee cap sitting on the femur bone.
-The knee cap, like all joint surfaces, has smooth cartilage, this can get worn and damaged making it uneven which can be a cause of knee clicking.
-Wear of the patella can be called chondromalacia patella, or osteoarthritis of the patellofemoral joint.
-This will usually be experienced with some pain, often felt behind the patella.
-A less severe condition is runners
+The knee cap, like all joint surfaces, has smooth cartilage.
+This can get worn and damaged, making it uneven, which can cause knee clicking.

 Image of Chondromalacia Patella diagram